Code structure

 ├── manuscript/ # manuscript describing the results

-├── src/ # contains all code in the project
+├── src/ # contains source code for the project

 │ ├── LICENSE # license for your code